Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Experiments

 \section{Experiments}

-\paragraph{Datasets}{For comparison purposes, we use three extensive univariate datasets that are commonly used in the deep learning literature for imputation and long-term time series forecasting.
-The \textit{Electricity} dataset includes the hourly electricity load curve of 321 customers in Portugal from 2012 to 2014.
-The \textit{Traffic} dataset presents road occupancy rates of 862 locations and consists of hourly data collected from freeway sensors in San Francisco between 2015 and 2016.
-The \textit{Solar} dataset contains solar power production measurements from 137 photovoltaic plants in Alabama.
-The data was collected in 2006 at 10-minute intervals.
-We also produce an hourly version (\textit{SolarH}) which is used in the forecasting section to compare the same horizons for each dataset.
-The time series included in the experiments exhibit diversity in several aspects.
-The \textit{Traffic} and \textit{Electricity} datasets have a variety of frequencies, including daily and weekly seasonality, while the \textit{Solar} dataset has unique daily frequencies.
-In addition, the \textit{Electricity} dataset displays significant individual variation across samples and stronger trends compared to the \textit{Traffic} and \textit{Solar} datasets.
-The underlying pattern in the data may be caused by human activity, physical phenomena, or a combination of both. }
+We conducted a comprehensive evaluation of our TimeFlow framework across three different tasks, comparing its performance to state-of-the-art continuous and discrete baseline methods.
+In \Cref{sec:imputation}, we assess TimeFlow's capabilities to impute sparsely observed time series under various sampling rates. \Cref{sec:expe_forecasting} focuses on long-term forecasting, where we evaluate TimeFlow over standard long-term forecasting horizons.
+In \Cref{sec:impute_forecast}, we tackle a challenging task forecasting with incomplete look-back windows, thus combining the challenges of imputation and forecasting.
+The code for the experiments is available at \href{https://github.com/EtienneLnr/TimeFlow.git}{this link}.

-\paragraph{Implementation details}{In all the following experiments, we use a Fourier features network INR \citep{tancik2020fourier} with 5 hidden layers, each of dimension 256.
-The number of input frequencies is 64, while the latent code dimension is 128.
-Additional information on the choice of hyperparameters and their influence on the performance can be found in the supplementary material.}
+\paragraph{Datasets.}{ We tested our framework on three extensive multivariate datasets where a single phenomenon is measured at multiple locations over time, namely \textit{Electricity}, \textit{Traffic} and \textit{Solar}.
+The \textit{Electricity} dataset comprises hourly electricity load curves of 321 customers in Portugal, spanning the years 2012 to 2014.
+The \textit{Traffic} dataset is composed of hourly road occupancy rates from 862 locations in San Francisco during 2015 and 2016.
+Lastly, the \textit{Solar} dataset contains measurements of solar power production from 137 photovoltaic plants in Alabama, recorded at 10-minute intervals in 2006.
+Additionally, we have created an hourly version, \textit{SolarH}, for the sake of consistency in the forecasting section.
+These datasets exhibit diversity in various characteristics: \begin{itemize*} \item They exhibit diverse temporal frequencies, including daily and weekly seasonality observed in the \textit{Traffic} and \textit{Electricity} datasets, while the \textit{Solar} dataset possesses only daily frequency. \item There is individual variability across data samples and more pronounced trends in the \textit{Electricity} dataset compared to the \textit{Traffic} and \textit{Solar} datasets. \end{itemize*}}